<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/instagram-food-photography-viral.webp</image:loc>

-<image:title>Instagram Food Photos for Restaurants: What Gets Saves (Not Just Likes)</image:title>
+<image:title>Instagram Food Photography for Restaurants: What Gets Saves, Not Just Likes</image:title>

-<image:caption>A restaurant-first Instagram playbook: shot types to post each week, how to batch content fast, and how to keep your feed consistent and professional.</image:caption>
+<image:caption>A restaurant-first Instagram food photography playbook: the shot types to post each week, how to batch content fast, and how to keep your feed consistent and professional.</image:caption>

 </image:image>